10 Natural Remedies For Cold And Flu Season

 There’s some debate as to whether a cold mist or warm mist humidifier is your best bet, but I can tell you from experience that BOTH offer a considerable amount of relief when you’re deeply congested.
-I personally love the humidifier that comes with a small divot on top where you can put a few drop of essential oil — I would recommend eucalyptus (for decongestion) or lavender (for relaxation and sleep).
+I personally love the humidifier that comes with a small divot on top where you can put a few drops of essential oil — I would recommend eucalyptus (for decongestion) or lavender (for relaxation and sleep).

 07. Take a peppermint steam.

-Boil a large pot of water and remove from heat.
+Boil a large pot of water and remove it from heat.
 Add either a handful of peppermint teabags (5-8) or a few (2-3) drops of peppermint essential oil and stir.
-Placing a towel over your head, lean your head over the pot (closing your eyes), and breath deeply.
+Placing a towel over your head, lean your head over the pot (closing your eyes), and breathe deeply.
 If you have a headache, you can also try this steam method!

 08. Make your own decongestant salve.

 Instead of opting for the store brands, you can make your own natural salve which can be rubbed on your chest and feet to aid in cold symptom relief, especially when you’re congested.
 You can make a simple salve using tea tree and rosemary essential oils, but feel free to customize it to suit your needs.
 I love this Homemade “Vaporub”.
 You can also make a really simple massage oil from a carrier oil (like coconut or I’ve even used olive oil in a pinch) and a few drops of your favorite essential oils.
-For cold season I’d stick with eucalyptus, rosemary, peppermint and lavender!
+For the cold season, I’d stick with eucalyptus, rosemary, peppermint, and lavender!

 09. Drink more water!
 Drink more tea!